chrisgrieser/shimmering-obsidian/documentation/Features for Developers.md

 <img src="https://i.imgur.com/nVT687p.png" alt="Cheatsheets" width=20%>

 ## Open various folders related to development
-➡️ Refer to the section [Quick Access to hidden folders](Utility%20Features.md#Open-Various-Folders) for further information.
+- Refer to the section [Quick Access to hidden folders](Utility%20Features.md#Open-Various-Folders) for further information.
-➡️ 🆕 To open local plugin folders in `.obsidian/plugins/`, use the [Settings Search](Settings%20Search.md).
+- 🆕 To open local plugin folders in `.obsidian/plugins/`, use to the [Settings Search](Settings%20Search.md).

 ## Vault-Related features
 ➡️ Refer to the section [Change & Access your Vault](Utility%20Features.md#Change-and-Access-your-Vault) for information on how to: